balsikandar/Android-Studio-Plugins/README.md

 # Android-Plugins
-This is a list of all useful android studio plugins
+This is a list of all awesome and useful android studio plugins.
+This repo will be updated regularly for newplugins entry.

 ### Code generators

 |          Plugin Name                        |                 Plugin link